amruth-k99/recent-activity-frontend/README.md

-# POC for Recent Activities Assignment
+# POC for Amruth's Blogs

 ### by Amruth Kuntamalla